Aman2907/ProJ/README.md

 ### 📁 Folder Structure (if any)

-- `VanillaJS/` – JavaScript practice files
+- `VanillaJS/` – JavaScript practice files.
-- `...` – More folders or files may be added as I explore
+- `...` – More folders or files may be added as I explore.

 ---